eWeLinkCUBE/CUBE-OS/Installation & User Guide/CUBE OS Installation on Synology NAS.md

 ![](https://cdn.nlark.com/yuque/0/2025/png/55334511/1749437240803-2cf20b1d-b5cc-4283-b34b-a0613c49164b.png)

+4. To connect your Zigbee devices, plug the dongle into your NAS via USB and pass it through to the virtual machine on this page.
-4. Assign management permissions to your NAS accounts.
+5. Assign management permissions to your NAS accounts.
-5. Review all settings and ensure the **Power on the virtual machine after creation** option is selected.
+6. Review all settings and ensure the **Power on the virtual machine after creation** option is selected.
-6. Click **Done** to complete the setup.
+7. Click **Done** to complete the setup.

 ## Booting CUBE OS
 1. Wait for a few minutes while the virtual machine powers on.
 2. Open a web browser and enter `http://cube.local` to access the CUBE OS onboarding page.
-    - Alternatively, you can use the VM's IP address to access the page.
+    - Alternatively, you can use the CUBE OS's IP address to access the page.

 ![](https://cdn.nlark.com/yuque/0/2025/png/55334511/1748425757582-90bb0b5e-2065-4518-a222-1315dee167ba.png?x-oss-process=image%2Fformat%2Cwebp)